The Role of Leadership in Promoting Winter Mental Wellness: Best Practices for Managers

 5. Promote a Positive And Inclusive Attitude

-There is a huge potential for raising the general state of mental health of employees by creating an environment in which they are valued and included.
+Creating an environment in which employees are valued and included has huge potential to raise their general mental health.
 Managers can have shorter meetings and remind people about what is going well, whether focusing on someone's achievements or interests outside of work, such as hobbies or relationships.

 It means that you should ensure that you consider employees by celebrating their hard work on special occasions or in cases where morale seems to be low.
 Some managers also make a mental health day,' where, for example, employees can go on a sabbatical once a month.
 No matter how lowly, Applause proves to the workers that the organization cares about them and their lives.